CityIsBetter/Traffic-Light-Detection-YOLOv8/README.md

-Traffic Light Detection and Classification
+TRAFFIC LIGHT DETECTION AND CLASSIFICATION

-Project Overview
+PROJECT OVERVIEW

 The Traffic Light Detection and Classification project aims to enhance autonomous driving systems by providing accurate traffic light detection and classification.
 The model is designed to generate appropriate physical responses for vehicles equipped with it.
 This project is part of a larger hardware initiative that is still under development, focusing on the practical implementation of the model.

-Team Members
+TEAM MEMBERS

-Mahesh Paul J
+1.Mahesh Paul J
-Pranav T
+2.Pranav T
-G Sai Vasanth
+3.G Sai Vasanth

-Installation and Dependencies
+INSTALLATION AND DEPENDENCIES
 Please refer to the requirements.txt file for a comprehensive list of dependencies required to run this project.

-Features
+FEATURES

-Autonomous detection and classification of traffic lights Generates appropriate responses based on detected traffic lights Integrates with hardware systems for practical implementation Data
+Autonomous detection and classification of traffic lights Generates appropriate responses based on detected traffic lights Integrates with hardware systems for practical implementation

-The dataset consists of:
+DATA

 Approximately 30% images collected by the team Remaining images sourced from the internet